Yoshi's Island: Reception

 The Game Boy Advance version received similar praise.
 Reviewing the Game Boy Advance release in 2002, Craig Harris of IGN wrote that Yoshi's Island was "the best damn platformer ever developed".
 While acknowledging the game's roots in the Super Mario series, he said the game created enough gameplay ideas to constitute its own franchise.
 IGNs Lucas M. Thomas wrote that the game's story was also interesting as the origin story for the Mario brothers.
 Harris felt that the FX2 sprite-changing effects gave the game "life" and that the Game Boy Advance cartridge could handle the effects just as well.
 He added that Yoshi's morphing abilities and sound effects were designed well.
 Levi Buchanan of IGN said the game struck the right balance of tutorial by trial and error.
+Two reviewers in Famitsu said the game is more complex than previous Mario games, but were confident that the player would pick up on Yoshi's moves quickly.
 IGNs Harris also noted a few Game Boy Advance-specific issues: framerate drop in areas where a lot is happening onscreen, camera panning problems due to the screen's lower resolution, and a "poor" implementation of the "dizzy" special effect on the handheld release.
 Critics wrote that the "coloring book"-style graphics held up well.
 IGNs Harris felt it was the best of the Super Mario Advance games.
 Of the similar version for the Wii U, Watts of Nintendo Life also noticed the framerate issues and problems resulting from the screen's closer crop, which were "not enough to ruin the game, but ... noticeable".
 Edge felt that game's only disappointment was the linearity of its overworld following the exploratory Super Mario World and that the sequel would "inevitably ... have less impact".
+While one reviewer complimented the addition of Mario Bros. on the release, another said they would like a new bonus game in the Super Mario Advance series for the next title.
+One reviewer in the magazine also said the new bonus levels did not instill much freshness into the game.

 It won for GameSpots annual "Best Graphics on Game Boy Advance" award.
 During the 6th Annual Interactive Achievement Awards, it received a nomination for "Handheld Game of the Year" by the Academy of Interactive Arts & Sciences.